 Do I need to wait until after having children before having breast augmentation surgery?

 The only reason you would have to postpone surgery is if you are currently pregnant (Dr. Bauermeister will not perform breast augmentation on an expectant mother).
 But from a breastfeeding standpoint, many women with implants have successfully breastfed.
 If you are hoping to breastfeed in the future, mention your plans to our plastic surgeon so he is mindful while drafting your plan of treatment.

 How long do I need to wait before having capsular contracture fixed?

 If your breast augmentation results fall short of your expectations, or they make you even more self-conscious, revision surgery is an option.
 However, it is important to wait until your body has completely healed from surgery and your implants have settled.
 The way your breasts look one week after surgery is very different from how they will look several months after surgery.
-Dr. Rankin recommends waiting at least six months before considering revision surgery.
+Dr. Bauermeister recommends waiting at least six months before considering revision surgery.

 When does swelling after breast augmentation begin to subside?

 Swelling is usually at its worst three days after surgery, and begins to subside several weeks after surgery.
 It can take six months for swelling to completely resolve.

 How long do I have to sleep on my back after breast augmentation?

 You need to sleep on your back for at least two to four weeks after surgery.